Bitwise-Forge/mno-toolbox/README.md

 ## Operational notes

-- Sessions are cached locally in `.session/localStorage.json` to avoid repeated logins.
+- A single Chromium instance is launched per run and shared across processors; session persists in `.session/chrome-profile/`.
+- Processors run in parallel using separate tabs; login occurs once and is reused.
-- The tool waits for pages to reach network idle before scraping for more stable results.
+- The tool waits for pages to reach network idle before scraping for stability.
 - Keep runs reasonable to avoid hammering the MNO site; prefer `PUPPETEER_HEADLESS_MODE=true`.

 ---